eosdac/eosdacio-website/_site/docs/01-translate.md

 Some general translations, such as site title, header menu or footer content, are done in a YAML file, located at `_i18n/LANGUAGE.yml`, please refer to [_i18n/en.yml](https://github.com/eosdac/eosdacio-website/blob/master/_i18n/en.yml) for all translateable keys.

+### Translate a blog posts
+Translation of blog posts inside `_i18n/en/_posts/` is very similar to the translation of pages.
+Each blog posts is contained in a separate file, e.g. `2019-02-11-eosdac-dactivation-day-is-here-feb-11th-2019.md`.
+* Create a file of the same name inside `_i18n/LANGUAGE/_posts/`
+* Copy the english post's meta-data ([front matter](https://jekyllrb.com/docs/front-matter/)) and translate the `title` field.
+* If there is a fully translated version of this posts, adopt the `external_link` field to point to the translated version, otherwise keep the link to the english version.
+* Translate the first paragraph (up to 400 characters) of the blog post into your LANGUAGE.
+We only show the abstract (first paragraph), so you do not need to translate the whole article.

 ### Checking translation status
 We are providing a scripts, which help to identify content in need of a (updated) translation.
 * `show_files_to_be_translated.sh` inside the `_i18n/` folder